ninglab/GeLLMO-C/README.md

 ```
 - `$base_model` specifies the base model (either `Mistral-7B-Instruct-v0.3` or `Llama-3.1-8B-Instruct`)
 - `$data_dir` specifies the path to the local data directory
-- `$lora_weights` specifies the path to the instruction-tuned model
+- `$lora_weights` specifies the local path or the HuggingFace model hub containing the adapter weights of the instruction-tuned model
 - `$output_dir` specifies the output path where the LLM generated responses will be stored in JSON format
 - `$task` specifies the 3/4/5-lettered task ID as listed in the paper (i.e., BPQ, BDPQ, etc..)
 - `$num_seq` specifies the number of generated responses for each prompt (we set it to 20 in our experiments)